-Campaign marketing is all about focussing on specific outcomes that you want your marketing efforts to achieve, and devising specific campaigns to achieve them.
+Campaign marketing is all about focusing on specific outcomes that you want your marketing efforts to achieve, and devising specific campaigns to achieve them.
+In order to produce a successful marketing campaign, there are several things you will need to understand like the types of marketing campaigns and the one that fits your goals best.

 - Building brand awareness